didia/didia.me/content/posts/2021-07-02-how-to-keep-learning-while-working-part-3-the-learning-tax-approach.md

 ## How did I use the learning tax approach ?

-In late 2019, there was opening for a mobile development position for the project I was working on.
-We needed a new mobile developer as our colleague who was doing it before switched projects.
-At that point, I had only spent less than 2 months building mobile apps and that was more than 2 years before.
-But because it was an urgent need, I decided to help by switching from web to mobile development on the project.
+In late 2019, there was a need for a mobile developer on our project as the one who did it before switched for another project.
+At that point, I had spent only two months as mobile developer and that was more than 2 years before.
+Nevertheless, I decided to make the switch from the web because it was an urgent need. there was an opening for a mobile development position in the project I was working on.

+Although I was filled with good intentions, the mobile development side of the project was new to me.
+I needed to get up to speed by learning how everything worked and how mobile development had evolved since the last time I did it.
+Because that was a part of the job, a required learning for me, I was able to use company time to learn as much as I could.

+I started with an entire week of learning and then gradually started charging my clients for the value I was bringing.
+After a little more than two months, I reached the point where I knew everything I needed to know in order to do a decent job and deliver value for the project.

+But I also knew that I hadn't yet become a very good mobile developer.
+I knew most of what needed to be done for the project but I wouldn't call myself a real mobile developer.
+For that, I needed to keep learning.

+This is was a perfect timing as it was at that moment that I also thought about the learning tax approach.
+So, I decided to test in this new challenge.
+I would use the learning tax approach to learn more about mobile development at work.

+### First ride with the learning tax approach

+To test the learning tax approach, I needed to decide how much time out of my 40 hours per week I would dedicate to learning.
+I wanted to take an amount that would allow me to learn at a good pace without undermining my capacity to deliver on my projects.
+I didn't want my project teammates to feel the impact of the new unilaterally imposed learning tax.

+Because, I use the pomodoro technique for my work, I decided to go with the smallest unit of focused time possible, a single pomodori per day i.e 25 minutes per day on learning. \
+To test the learning tax approach, I decided to first go with a 25 minutes per day learning tax.
+I used that time to go through the advanced Android development training developed by Google.

+After two weeks, I realized that 25 minutes was not sufficient.
+My learning pace was really small\
 Despite my will to help, the mobile side of the project was still new to me.
 To be able to contribute, I needed to learn how everything worked and how mobile development was done at Mirego.
 For that, I used company time to learn as this was an integral part of my job content.
 In less than 2 months, I was already able to contribue to the project.
 The learning was fast, fun, exciting and was all done on company time.

 Although I had reached the point where I could use 100% percent of my time to deliver value to the client, I knew deep down that it was impossible to become a good mobile developer in 2 months.
 What I had become was a good mobile contributor for the project.
 I could deliver great value but I knew that I needed to learn more to become a better mobile developer.
 I knew that when faced with a slightly more difficult problem than what I have had to face so far, I would have struggled.